ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ***How to traverse the tree structrue which the composite pattern make?***

-Each composite object holds references to its subcomponents but the child compo- nents do not know a thing about their parents, it is easy to traverse the tree from the root to the leaves but hard to go the other way.
+Each composite object holds references to its subcomponents but the child components do not know a thing about their parents, it is easy to traverse the tree from the root to the leaves but hard to go the other way.

 Add a parent reference in the component class.